 Click Here to learn more about the American Express Gold Card.

-And in addition to the new flexibility with the travel credit, one of the best reasons to use a Chase Sapphire Reserve Card at the grocery store right now is the new Pay Yourself Back feature.
-Through April of 2021 (and likely beyond that date), you can use Chase Ultimate Rewards points to pay yourself back for purchases made at grocery stores, restaurants, and home improvement stores.
+Finally, one of the best reasons to use a Chase Sapphire Preferred (or Reserve) Card at the grocery store right now is the Pay Yourself Back feature.
+The benefit allows you can use Chase Ultimate Rewards points to pay yourself back for purchases made at grocery stores, restaurants, and home improvement stores.

 Click Here to get more information about the Chase Sapphire Preferred Card.